 MDMA is a psychoactive drug known for recreational use and at parties or clubs that make you feel euphoria, heightened senses and empathy.
 People with PTSD are under the risk of addiction and mental illness when they cannot get their memories under control.
 A recent study shows that MDMA has the potential to help those with PTSD but can still pose a risk of addiction.

 MAPS Public Benefit Corporation did a study with people suffering from PTSD who said that MDMA helped them.
-It can catalyze therapeutic processing of traumatic memories and relieve PTSD symptoms.
+It can catalyze the therapeutic processing of traumatic memories and relieve PTSD symptoms.
 Users have said that MDMA can reduce fear by giving you feelings of trust and well-being.
 This would allow patients to reexamine their traumatic memories but only taken a month at a time combined with therapy.
 The FDA is still debating whether or not to approve MDMA for PTSD.
 Researcher for the study, Alli Feduccia, thinks that the drug could be approved by 2021.

-Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders along with anxiety and depression using cognitive behavioral therapy, dialectical behavioral therapy, trauma therapy, yoga therapy, and more for a successful recovery.
-For more information, please call us 888-570-7154 at as we are open 24 hours a day, 7 days a week.
+Bayview Recovery is an excellent option for anyone struggling with addiction.
+If you want help with your addiction, we want to offer you our services.
+Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders.
+We also treat anxiety and depression.
+Our cognitive-behavioral therapy program, dialectical-behavioral therapy program, trauma therapy program, yoga therapy program, and more can ensure that you have a successful recovery.
+For more information, please call us at 855.478.3650 as we are open 24 hours a day, 7 days a week.